Learn How To Care For Your RV

-- There are no ingredients in EDPM rubber roofing that will promote the growth of mold and or mildew.
-Atmospheric dirt, shade, sun, humidity and moisture are some the contributing factors that form mold and or mildew.
+- There are no ingredients in EDPM rubber roofing that will promote mold and/or mildew growth.
+Atmospheric dirt, shade, sun, humidity and moisture are some of the contributing factors that form mold and or mildew.
 Regular cleaning of your roof will help prevent this.
-Mildew and mold on your rubber roof is simply a parasite that attaches itself to the roof and grows.
-It does not attack the membrane but is unsightly and if allowed to grow will discolor the roof completely and may become a stain that cannot be removed.
-Please note, the removal of mold/mildew is not a job to be rushed!
+Mildew and mold on your rubber roof are simply parasites that attach themselves to the roof and grow.
+They do not attack the membrane but are unsightly and, if allowed to grow, will discolor the roof completely and may become a stain that cannot be removed.
+Please note the removal of mold/mildew is not a job to be rushed!

 Roof Repair & Replacement

 - EPDM and Brite TEK roofing membrane is specially formulated for exsposure to the sun and natural elements.
 However, it can be cut or punctured by sharp objects.
 Use caution when placing any articles on, or walking on, the roof.
 If damage occurs, the membrane can easily repaired.
 Contact your RV dealer for help.